 Alistair is a member of the House of Lords.
 He formerly served as a member of the House of Commons from 1987 to 2015, a member of Parliament for Edinburgh South West from 2005 to 2015 and for Edinburgh Central from 1987 to 2005.
 He is also a Director of Morgan Stanley and an Honorary President of Chatham House.
 Alistair has held several Cabinet posts, most recently as Chancellor of the Exchequer from 2007 to 2010.

 James is Chief Executive of the UK bookseller Waterstones and also of the US bookseller, Barnes & Noble.
 James founded Daunt Books, which remains independent, in 1990, prior to which he worked in investment banking with JP Morgan.
 James is an Honorary Fellow of the Royal Society of Literature and a Trustee of the Booker Prize Foundation.

-Naomi is a Research Fellow at the International Inequalities Institute at the LSE and from 2017 to 2019 was Vice Chair of The Scottish Government’s Poverty and Inequality Commission.
-She also serves as a Trustee for a number of charities – including Trust for London, which tackles poverty and inequality, and Save the Children.
+Naomi is a Research Fellow at the International Inequalities Institute at the LSE and from 2017 to 2019 was Vice Chair of the Scottish Government’s Poverty and Inequality Commission.
 In 1999, after a long career in non-governmental organisations, Naomi became the first Director of the Sure Start Unit – a government initiative delivering free nursery education places for all three and four year olds in the UK – and of the national childcare strategy for England.
 From 2006 to 2009 Naomi served as Director of the Social Exclusion Task Force in the Cabinet Office.
 She has also been a trustee for Save the Children and Trust for London.

 David is Professor of Education and Head of the Graduate School of Education at the University of Exeter.
 With a background in economics and business education, David has more than 20 years’ research experience in the field of education policy and leadership and links between socio-economic and educational disadvantage.
 He has developed a range of internationally-focused masters level programmes of study for education professionals across the globe and was previously Professor and Founding Head of the Institute of Education at the University of Manchester.